letscloud-community/letscloud-openapi-gpt/QUICK_SETUP.md

 ### **Alternative Path:**
 1. Get your API key from LetsCould
 2. Find the GPT in the store
-3. Set up your API key in conversation
+3. Provide your API key when prompted
 4. Start managing your infrastructure!

 **That's it! 🎉**